A-S-Rock/owlngo/README.md

   screen at the end)
 - [x] added network communication protocol in docs/ [here](docs/network_communication_protocol.md)
 - [ ] added animations to all moves
-- [ ] added a timer and some controls to the gameplay screen
+- [x] added a timer and some controls to the gameplay screen
 - [x] added an editor
+- [x] added flight mode
+- [x] added endurance for flight mode
 - [x] added all previously concepted windows
 - [x] connected everything with the server-client-architecture